Readers who need explanations of any of the abbreviations used may find them at Section 1 of the Home Page.

 the forensic field.

 But to return to Melvyn Bragg's mishmash of a rant agenst 'RP'.
 'Kraut', in his 'English phonetic blog', has de·lt with the program at some length.
 He hasnt been inclined to be as indulgent about its triviality as I was.
 He justifiably complained that an article quoted from a recent edition of the Journal of Sociolinguistics which reportedly sed that 70% out of 5,000 people across Britain were "proud of their accent" (whatever that me·nt) didnt even have its year of publication mentioned (2007 by Nikolas Coupland & Hywel Bishop).
 Anyway, how much that cou·d mean is pretty dou·tful when one considers the fact that no notable number of people, even the best fitted to judge, can be sed to agree on precisely what constitutes GB (General British is a far less objectionable term for the regionally neutral UK accent than 'Received Pronunciation') or on who is a speaker of it in unadulterated form and who not.
 In Jones's day the majority of his appointees to his department werent considered by him to be speakers of 'pure RP'.
-If we only consider individual words it's not all that difficult to find instances of the two principal authorities, LPD and EPD, not agreeing with each other, eg at abrasive, accept, alright etc (ie 'and the like'), calm, dislike, dismantle, drawing etc, Edwardian, erupt, eschew, greasy, handicap, heinous, incisive, invasive, nothing, obtrusive, old etc, one, pastoral, refuge, restaurant, sixth, value, were, with and even the -ed and -es verb inflections and the [ɒʊ] diphthong recognised in LPD but nowhere else.
+If we only consider individual words it's not all that difficult to find instances of the two principal authorities, LPD and EPD, not agreeing with each other, eg at abrasive, accept, alright etc (ie 'and the like'), calm, dislike, dismantle, drawing etc, Edwardian, erupt, eschew, greasy, handicap, heinous, incisive, invasive, nothing, obtrusive, old etc, one, pastoral, refuge, restaurant, sixth, value, were, with, yesterday and even the -ed and -es verb inflections and the [ɒʊ] diphthong recognised in LPD but nowhere else.
 They both admit as GB /ʊ/ in threepenny which can confidently be sed to be almost non-existent outside of the London area.
 See also our Blog 105.
+Item 12.5 on this Website lists differences in identification of a 'model' in a review of ODP.

 Anyway, I was quite amazed to be emailed by Google's YouTube Service thus: "I read your recent blog post about the programme "RP RIP".
 You might not be aware that the left-wing group Chumbawamba recorded a song under a similar name.
 They are obviously pleased about its declining status."
 I've now he·rd that song.
 It was publisht in 2009 with that very name.
 Its words, beginning "Goodbye RP", are totally vacuous but its melody and the singing of them are not unpleasant.
 The hilarious irony of it for me is that it is sung in what can only be described as GB (okay, "RP").
 Bragg didnt use the song in his program, or even refer to it, tho it seems to've provided his title for him.